First Certified CDFI in the country to be run by and for people with disabilities!

 Next, we broadened the geographic reach of our services, expanding into Oregon State in 2016.
 We are now Northwest Access Fund.

 Today, we provide a range of financial services designed to meet the unique needs of people with disabilities.
-This includes our longstanding Assistive Technology Loan Program and Individual Development Accounts, as well as one-on-one financial coaching, benefits planning, and robust information and referrals regarding appropriate assistive technology resources across both Washington and Oregon.
+This includes our longstanding Assistive Technology Loan Program as well as one-on-one financial coaching, benefits planning, and robust information and referrals regarding appropriate assistive technology resources across both Washington and Oregon.